tensorflow/hub/docs/fine_tuning.md

 To enable fine-tuning, instantiate the module with `hub.Module(..., trainable=True)` to make its variables trainable and import TensorFlow's `REGULARIZATION_LOSSES`.
-If the module has multiple graph variants, make sure to pick the one approprate for training.
+If the module has multiple graph variants, make sure to pick the one appropriate for training.
 Usually, that's the one with tags `{"train"}`.

 Choose a training regime that does not ruin the pre-trained weights,